Carl Davis (boxer)

 (born November 16, 1973) is an American former professional boxer who competed between 2003 and 2017.
+He scored Notable Victories over Former Cruiserweight World Champion Arthur Williams and Former Heavyweight Title Challenger Bert Cooper.

 Amateur boxing career

 Davis attended Percy Lavon Julian High School in Chicago.
 Davis won the Chicago Golden Gloves Novice Heavyweight Championship in 2000 by knocking out all opponents in the first round.
 Davis won the Chicago Golden Gloves Open Heavyweight Championship in 2002 by knocking out the first two opponents, decisioned regional champion William Terry in the semifinal, and decisioned defending champion Russell Felger in the final round.
 Davis traveled to London, England, in 2002 and decisioned British amateur heavyweight champion Brian Robinson, in a United States versus Great Britain competition.

 Professional boxing career

 Davis turned pro in the heavyweight division on April 25, 2003, with a 38-second knockout of Michael Shanks in Rosemont, Illinois.
 He compiled a record of 14-3 as a heavyweight.
 Under Schaefer's tutelage and guidance, Davis converted over thirty-five pounds to muscle mass, and returned to the ring as a cruiserweight.
 On Friday, December 17, 2010, at UIC Pavilion in Chicago, Davis won the vacant USBO Cruiserweight title with a ten-round unanimous decision over former world cruiserweight champion 'King' Arthur Williams (boxer).
-Bout scoring was 97-93, 96-93, 96-93 for Davis.
+Bout scoring was 97–93, 96–93, 96-93 for Davis.
 Davis returned to fighting at heavyweight above 200 pounds and made a successful comeback on September 9, 2012, at the Hammond Civic Center in Indiana with a second record stoppage of former number one heavyweight contender Bert Cooper after knocking Cooper down for a count of nine.
-He subsequently lost to Andy Ruiz Jr., who went on to win the world heavyweight championship and was recognized as the best heavyweight in the world after defeated Anthony Joshua.
+He subsequently lost to Andy Ruiz Jr., who went on to win the world heavyweight championship and was recognized as the best heavyweight in the world after defeating Anthony Joshua.